 The N.Y.
 Real Property Law Journal features substantive articles relating to the practice of real property law on various topics including property transactions, leases, zoning, disclosure, and cooperatives and condominiums.
 Also included are a regular column entitled, “Bergman on Mortgage Foreclosures” as well as updates on Section news, programs and events.
-Co-edited by William P. Johnson, Esq., Prof. Robert J. Sein, and Marvin N. Bagwell, Esq., the N.Y.
+Co-edited by members of the Publications Committee, with editorial assistance from a St. John’s Law School student editorial board, the N.Y.
 Real Property Law Journal is published by the Real Property Law Section and distributed to Section Members free of charge.

 The Journal is published as a benefit for members of the Real Property Law Section and is copyrighted by the New York State Bar Association.
 The copying, reselling, duplication, transferring, reproducing, reusing, retaining or reprinting of this publication is strictly prohibited without permission.